INVIVYD, INC. (NASDAQ: IVVD) S - GuruFocus.com

 Did you lose money on investments in Invivyd?
 If so, please visit Invivyd, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. (“Adagio” or the “Company”) ( IVVD) between November 29, 2021 and December 14, 2021, inclusive (the “Class Period”).
+3, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. ("Adagio" or the "Company") (NASDAQ: IVVD) between November 29, 2021 and December 14, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of Massachusetts and alleges violations of the Securities Exchange Act of 1934.

 Adagio is a clinical-stage biopharmaceutical company that during the Class Period was focused on developing a monoclonal antibody ("mAb") therapy for the prevention and treatment of COVID-19.
 The Company formed in June 2020, during some of the worst days of the pandemic, to develop drugs for the treatment and prevention of COVID-19 and future coronavirus outbreaks.
 In September 2022, Adagio announced that it was changing its corporate name to Invivyd, Inc.